brucebiotech/dbu/README.md

 # dbu

-This repository contains the software and hardware details for a cmsis-dap compatible ARM debug unit.
+This repository contains the software and hardware details for dbu, a cmsis-dap compatible ARM debug unit.

 Based on [free-dap](https://github.com/ataradov/free-dap), dbu adds the SAML21 as a platform and introducs the capability to connect to multiple target CPU's.
 A single SAML21 can support up to 6 target CPUs.